badewanne89/moveez/README.md

 https://uptimerobot.com/dashboard#mainDashboard

 ## Logs
-Currently you have to look at the AKS logs, but we want to use Azure Logs.
+Currently you have to look at the container logs e. g. via Rancher, but in future we want to use Graylog or something similar.